kboutarel/HackPrinceton-Scraper/README.md

 * `Winner` : whether the submission won or not

-For example, the first submission should look like this:
+For example, a submission should look like this:

     {
         "Authors": [